No Good Advice: Live performances

 "No Good Advice" was performed live for the first time on CD:UK on 5 April 2003, a month ahead of the single's release.
 Girls Aloud sang in front of a checkered background in red outfits with black accents, as seen on the single's artwork.
 The group returned to the show three more times to perform "No Good Advice", including a performance using taxi cabs as a prop and another using phone booths.
 It was performed on Top of the Pops Saturday twice, as well as its parent show.
 Girls Aloud also visited Blue Peter and Popworld.
 It was also performed at a number of live events in 2003, such as Spring Break, Pepsi Silver Clef, Party in the Park, the West Belfast Festival, and a festival in Belgium.
 Girls Aloud also sang the song on Germany's VIVA Interaktiv.
 In the United Kingdom, Girls Aloud later performed at the Children in Need telethon and on Popworlds Christmas special.

 Girls Aloud performed "No Good Advice" on their first three concert tours.
 For their first tour, 2005's What Will the Neighbours Say...?
 Tour, Girls Aloud performed the song in school uniforms.
 The rendition featured an introlude taken from part two of the Pink Floyd song "Another Brick in the Wall".
 The following year, "No Good Advice" was featured as the second track on the Chemistry Tour.
 The group, who were created by mad scientists in the show's opening sequence, wore lab coats.
 The performance, influenced by Broadway, was set in a laboratory as each member was paired with a male dance partner.
 After a dance break, the mad scientist dancers performed a "magic trick" in which he made Cheryl Cole "disappear" and then reappear.
 For 2007's The Greatest Hits Tour, Girls Aloud performed "No Good Advice" in lingerie.
 The stage featured pedestals and platforms which Girls Aloud were on.
 For 2009's Out of Control Tour, "No Good Advice" was included in a greatest hits medley which closed the show.
-The song was also performed on the band's 2013 reunion tour, Ten: The Hits Tour.
-It was performed as the second song in the show after the opener "Sound of the Underground".
+The song was also performed on the band's 2013 and 2024 reunion tours, Ten: The Hits Tour and The Girls Aloud Show.